 [email protected]:~$ date -d "1996-08-25" Sun 25 Aug 1996 12:00:00 AM IST

 In addition to these use-cases, you can also control the output and use the formatting options available.
 Let us take a quick peek at the available formatting options.

 2. Format date command output

 Just like I mentioned above, you can control what you want in the output using the date command.

-Here’s an example of the command to show that:
+Another example of the command to show the control over output format:

 date +"Weekday: %A Month: %B"

 In the command above, I added a string after + inside the inverted commas and then pass some pre-built sequences like %A or %B to control what you want to display.

 When you do this, expect a similar output like this:

 [email protected]:~$ date +"Week: %V Year: %y" Week: 49 Year: 19